Join the make-it movement! Crafts we’re crazy about

 Off line

 And ultimately craft gets you off your screens “where social media can fritter away time, and suck out creativity,” says Sam Lehane, who founded M.Y.O (Make Your Own) with his partner Diana Muendo, three years ago.
 They were running a hugely successful craft studio in South London before the Covid crash.
 Now they have tutorials online – “give your creative muscles a workout and de-stress,” adds Sam “From lino printing to drawing to embroidery to brush lettering and more, we’ll get you making and expressing your creative side through around fourteen arts & crafts.”
-Kits are available from their sister site Creative Jungle.

 You can start lino printing, make a macramé plant hanger, experiment with brush calligraphy or and learn watercolour painting.
 Remember that skills stay with you beyond the kit, so that you can express your own ideas.